 - Youth in K-5 – 2nd Grade should enroll in Cloverbud and no other project.

 - Youth in 3rd – 13th grade can select any project(s).
-It is suggested that youth in 3rd and 4th grade enroll in the Exploring project.
+Many clubs suggest that youth in 3rd and 4th grade enroll in the Exploring project.

 - Start out by selecting one or two projects.
 More can be selected if youth and parents/guardians feel they can handle it.

 - Check with the club’s General Leader to see who the Project Leaders are for projects.
 If the club or county does not have leaders, the parents and youth will need to work on the project independently.

 - To enroll in 4HOnline you need a computer, internet access, a valid e-mail address, and a web browser.
 You can enroll from a home computer or from a public access computer, such as those available at your local library.

 - Read through at tutorial for Enrolling as a new family in the Program Guide 2017-2018

 - If you are a new member and will join after November 1, please call the UW-Extension Office at 262-284-8288 for additional information.

 8. Dues for the year are paid to the club at the club’s deadline date.
 Dues are usually $5.00 to $20.00 per year.